International Petroleum Corporation Announces Results of Share Repurchase Program

 The share repurchase program, announced by IPC on December 1, 2021, is being implemented in accordance with the Market Abuse Regulation (EU) No 596/2014 (MAR) and Commission Delegated Regulation (EU) No 2016/1052 (Safe Harbour Regulation) and the applicable rules and policies of the Toronto Stock Exchange (TSX) and Nasdaq Stockholm and applicable Canadian and Swedish securities laws.

-All of share repurchases during the period of January 31 to February 4, 2022 were carried out by Pareto Securities AB on behalf of IPC on Nasdaq Stockholm.
+During the period of February 7 to 11, 2022, IPC repurchased a total of 388,005 IPC common shares on Nasdaq Stockholm.
+All of these share repurchases were carried out by Pareto Securities AB on behalf of IPC.

 http://www.nasdaqomx.com/transactions/markets/nordic/corporate-actions/stockholm/repurchases-of-own-shares